 Sitting Room: With sofa, armchair and vintage enamelled stove (first hod of coal supplied).
 Flatscreen 19" digital TV and DVD and CD player.

 Sun Room: A simple glass sun room to the front with Philippe Starck chairs from which to enjoy far-reaching Westerly views.

-Kitchen: A simple modern kitchen with great views (6 windows!).
-Microwave, fridge with small freezer compartment, toaster.
-Note there is no dishwasher or washing machine.
+Kitchen: A simple contemporary kitchen with great views (6 windows!).
+Dishwasher, regular size electric oven, microwave, fridge with small freezer compartment, toaster.
+Note there is no washing machine.

-Bathroom : A smallish room but with small bath and over-head shower and nice fittings.
+Bathroom : A smallish room but with small bath and shower and nice fittings.

 Master Bedroom: A good-sized room with great views, more vintage furnishings and some pop-art by owner Tim Jackson.
 Entered off the main corridor via a small vestibule.

 Twin Bedroom: Two single beds (adult size), window overlooking open fields.
 Door through to lounge and another to rear corridor.

 GARDEN: Enclosed large garden suitable for dogs with open views over rolling hills Patio set/ picnic bench and Sun lounger.